Climate Compensation

 Learn more about CCBS .

-For example, to avoid CO2 emissions into the atmosphere, carbon credits can be purchased in forest protection projects in areas where there has historically been extensive logging, where there is a financial incentive for deforestation for the resale of timber, or where there are plans to expand infrastructure projects that do not favour the forest and its ecosystem.
+For example, to avoid CO2 emissions into the atmosphere, carbon credits can be purchased from forest protection projects in areas where there has historically been extensive logging, where there is a financial incentive for deforestation for the resale of timber, or where there are plans to expand infrastructure projects that do not favour the forest and its ecosystem.
 What the three aforementioned scenarios have in common is that when companies support these forest protection projects, NGOs and other organisations can work to ensure that the trees are not cut down.
 If a tree is cut down, its captured CO2 is released into the atmosphere, but if a tree is not cut down, its sequestered CO2 remains in the tree.
 Since the purpose of purchasing carbon credits in forest protection projects is to ensure that the trees are not felled and thus remain as part of the ecosystem, the forest protection project has resulted in the avoidance of CO2 emissions into the atmosphere.

 And as an added bonus, we automatically compensate for the delivery of the parcels our customers and recipients send with GLS Denmark (1).